Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Experiments

 \subsubsection{Sensitivity Analysis}

 \textbf{Labeled Percentage in Target Domain}.
 In experiments, we set 1\% of the target domain data to have labels by default.
 To further verify the stability of the method, we adjust the proportion of samples with known labels in the target domain to 0.5\%, 2\% and 4\%.
-In Fig. \ref{fig:label_percent}, we show the results of different models in different labeled percentages.
-It can be observed that whether or not the source domain is Challenge or MIMIC, \textit{SPSSOT} always performs best in these percentages (the top line).
+In Fig. \ref{fig:label_percent}, we show the results of different target label percentages.
+It can be observed that \method always performs the best in these percentages.
 It is reasonable that as the labeled percentage decreases, so does the models' performances.
-However, compared with models that train with source data and target labeled data, \textit{SPSSOT} keeps a relatively steady trend.
-This is an ideal situation for practical application, which means that we can train a transfer model with acceptable performance by spending a small amount of cost to label a small amount of data.
+However, compared with the models that are trained with source data and target labeled data, \method keeps a relatively steady trend.
+This is an ideal situation for practical applications, which means that we can train a transfer learning model with acceptable performance by spending a small amount of cost to label a small amount of data.

 \textbf{Sampling Percentage of Source Data}.
 To validate the effect of different numbers of source domain samples, we conduct experiments on source data with different sample sizes.
-Fig. \ref{fig:source_percentage} displays the results, whose abscissa indicates the sampling percentage from original source data.
+Fig. \ref{fig:source_percentage} displays the results.
 We observe that the performance of all methods increases when using more source samples.
-At the same time, Our \textit{SPSSOT} approach consistently outperforms the other two baselines, which demonstrates the effectiveness of our proposed method for transfer.
+At the same time, our \method approach consistently outperforms the other two baselines, which demonstrates the effectiveness of our proposed method for knowledge transfer.